Yasmeen101/yasmeen.github.io/README.md

 ## About Me
 Hello!
 Thanks for taking the time to view my portfolio!

 A bit about myself - My name is Yasmeen, and I am currently working as a Data Analyst at one of the world’s top consulting firms.
-I hold a BA (Hons) in Accounting and a PgCert. in Operational Research, Applied Statistics and Financial Risk.
+I hold a B.A.
+(Hons) in Accounting and a PgCert. in Operational Research, Applied Statistics and Financial Risk.

 Through my postgraduate studies, I have developed a great interest in the field of Data Science and Machine Learning.
 Since then, I have been striving to upskill myself to advance my technical ability at work and to enable me to keep up with the dynamic and continuously evolving world of AI.